iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Multivalued Functions, Set-valued Mappings.md

 \end{aligned}
 $$

 The graph of the operator is literally the multi-function visualized on a higher dimensions of the cross product space.
+One can also define the inverse of the set-value mapping via the graph of the operator.

 ---
 ### **Composition and Additions**